Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2016 Nancy Virden, Always the Fight Ministry

 Obsession is in the mind and manifested in behavior.

 Addictions are first and foremost obsessions.
 Addicts think about the next fix all day long.
-The where, when, and if of the fix greets the addict at first light of day.
+The where, when, and if of the fix greets the addict at the first light of day.
 It is the last thought before going to sleep.
-Addicts might be your friends and family members, but are not able to deeply respond to you in healthy ways.
+Addicts might be your friends and family members but are not able to deeply respond to you in healthy ways.
 Why?
 Because their thoughts are on the fix, not you.

-Addicts hurt their loved ones because everyone else’s rights and needs falls second in priority to the obsession.
-Think about it – if you are not an addict and on your way to pick up your child from school, will you allow anyone stop you?
+Addicts hurt their loved ones because everyone else’s rights and needs fall second in priority to the obsession.
+Think about it – if you are not an addict and on your way to pick up your child from school, will you allow anyone to stop you?
 Now imagine replacing your child with the fix as your number one thought and priority.
-If opportunity to achieve that fix arrives, will you let something so trite as picking your child up from school, stop you?
+If an opportunity to achieve that fix arrives, will you let something so trite as picking your child up from school, stop you?

 Food addiction is no different from other substance use except it seems more culturally acceptable than laying in a ditch or hiding in a filthy room waiting for a stranger to shoot God-knows-what into your veins.
 Food addiction has all the same symptoms, types of behaviors, deceit, and obsession as alcoholism and drug addiction.

-Some people are hard drinkers or hard-eaters and are not addicts.
+Some people are hard drinkers or hard eaters and are not addicts.

 Food addiction is not the extra pie at Thanksgiving.
 It is not the midnight snacks.
 It is not your preference for unhealthy foods.
-Addiction is obsession of the mind and an addict cannot, I repeat, cannot stop.
+Addiction is an obsession of the mind and an addict cannot, I repeat, cannot stop.
 Hard eaters can determine one day to change their ways, go on a diet, and maintain weight loss.
-Because of this, stigma about food addiction remains.
+Because of this, the stigma of food addiction remains.
 Addicts cannot stop unless the psychological issue of obsession is addressed, and denial stops.

 Due diligence is far more fruitful than instant solutions